faressc/dl4ad/slides/07-tricks_of_the_trade.md

 - Once you can overfit the training set, try to improve the generalization performance
 - The best regularization method is to get more data
-- If that is not possible, try data augmentation techniques suitable for your data modality
+- If that is not possible, try data augmentation techniques suitable for your data modality (only on the training set)
 - Decrease the model complexity if possible
 - Pay attention to spuriously correlated features in the data and try to remove features that do not generalize well
 - Add dropout, but pay attention with dropout and batch normalization together